hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateFeaturedpromoGetRequest.rst

 3. **Edge Case (Domain and Port):** Added a test to verify proper initialization with custom domain and port values.
 This is an important edge case.

-4. **Exception Handling (Illustrative):**  An example is included that demonstrates testing exception handling in the base `RestApi` class.
-The comment indicates that it is illustrative and needs to be adapted based on the actual methods present in the `RestApi` class.
+4. **Exception Handling (IlluStartive):**  An example is included that demonStartes testing exception handling in the base `RestApi` class.
+The comment indicates that it is illuStartive and needs to be adapted based on the actual methods present in the `RestApi` class.

 5. **Robustness:**  Tests are structured to be more robust and maintainable.